 Table of Contents

-Pathophysiology of the Abdominal Pain
+Background and Pathophysiology of Abdominal Pain

-Classification of Abdominal Pain
+Types of Abdominal Pain

-Most common examples of referred pain in the human body are:
+Other common examples of referred pain in the human body are:

 Methodological Assessment of Abdominal Pain